ScottBouloutian/Disk-Scheduling-Simulation/README.md

 Run `grunt serve` to launch the app in a browser.

-Run `grunt dist` to create a distribution-ready version of the app.
+Run `grunt build` to create a distribution-ready version of the app.
 This is what would be used if you wanted to launch this app as a website.

 ## Using this Fantastic App